Publishing an image in the registry

 gvmi image built from a Docker image you can push it to the repository with the following command:

-While the Docker image is not stored in the user folder, after conversion to GVMI format the output file is placed in the folder where you run the coversion tool.
+After conversion, the resultant GVMI file is placed in the current working directory.
 By default, the image name is a Docker image name followed by a part of its

 You can convert your Docker image and push the Golem image to the repository with one command: